This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Want more dessert?
 Of course you do!

 - Crush the oreos with a food processor, or put them in a ziplock and smash with a rolling pin until finely crushed.

-- Press firmly into your pie plate or tart pans (bottom and sides).
+- Press firmly into your pie plate.
 Freeze crust for 10 minutes until set.